-The front turn signal is a part of the front headlight cluster.
-The turn signal lens is located on each front corner and shares a common bezel with the headlights.
+The front turn signal is part of the front headlight assembly.
+The turn signal is a sealed unit (LED) located on each front corner and should be replaced as an assembly.
 Turn signal is visible from both front and side.